Inside Film

 Screenplay readings are staged by some fests, including these:

 At the Atlantic Film Festival one writer will be chosen to receive a live staged full read-through with local actors at the Scrip Out Loud session during the festival.
-Go to:

 www.atlanticfilm.com

 The L.A.
 International Short Film Festival (L.A.
 Shortsfest) provides staged readings of selected screenplays by professional actors.
-Go to:

 www.lashortsfest.com